shutaozhenzhen/thetimelineproj/documentation/contributing.rst

 * Crash reports are already clear problem descriptions
 * Problems are stored in the backlog

+The new experimental way of collecting problems looks like this:

+* Users discuss Timeline on the forum
+* Some discussions will result in problems being identified
+* Discussions with identified problems might be tagged so that they can be easily found

 Prioritization
 ~~~~~~~~~~~~~~

 * A problem is prioritized higher if more users have experienced it
-* Anyone is allowed to comment on problems in the backlog to indicate its
-  importance to them
+* Anyone is allowed to comment on problems to indicate its importance to them

 Sprints
 ^^^^^^^

-* A developer picks a problem from the backlog (preferably a problem with high
+* A developer picks an identified problem (preferably a problem with high
   priority) and works on it
 * To be accepted for inclusion in Timeline, each patch must
     * follow guidelines
     * pass tests
+    * have an entry in the changelog if major user visible changes was made
 * A patch is delivered by pushing to the repo (if the developer has
   push-access)
 * A patch is delivered by sending it to the mailing list (if the developer